dswd/vpncloud/vpncloud.md

 ### Important notes

 - It is important to configure the interface in a way that all addresses on the VPN can be reached directly.
-E.g. if addresses 10.0.0.1 and 10.0.0.2 are used, the interface needs to be configured as /24.
+E.g. if addresses 10.0.0.1, 10.0.0.2 and so on are used, the interface needs to be configured as /24.
   For TUN devices, this means that the prefix length of the subnets must be different than the prefix length that the interface is configured with.